borispovod/crypti-dapps-docs/DAppUI.md

 To use [less](http://lesscss.org/) or [sass](http://sass-lang.com/) while developing any stylesheets for your DApp's UI.
 Simply prepare a [Grunt](http://gruntjs.com/) task to compile them as you normally would.
 Then place compiled copies of said files in the **public** folder, and commit them to your repository.

-## Further Help

-The Crypti Foundation is eager to help resolve any issues you may encounter on the road to developing your first Crypti powered decentralized applications.

-So feel free to join our slack group at: [slack.crypti.me](slack.crypti.me).

-Where you will find us ready and waiting to answer any questions you may need answering in the shortest time possible.

-Thank you for making Crypti your decentralized applications platform of choice.

-**The Crypti Foundation**